pensjonatus/flash-fiction/blog/music-lady.md

 ---
-title: 'Music Lady'
+title: Music Lady
 date: '2012-05-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I leaned on the bar, the music was booming.
 "What am I doing here, I hate